FusionAuth/fusionauth-site/site/_posts/2023-07-12-announcing-fusionauth-1-46.md

 The [Device grant](https://datatracker.ietf.org/doc/html/rfc8628) allows you to authorize a device like a TV or a gaming console while entering credentials on a different device, such as a computer or phone.
 [Learn more about the OAuth Device grant](/articles/oauth/oauth-device-authorization).

 While FusionAuth has supported the Device grant since version 1.11.0, released on October 29th, 2019, this release improves the grant.
-In particular, you can bail out of our OAuth login flow when you are linking an external account (such as with Nintendo or XBox) and completing a Device grant later.
+In particular, you can bail out of our OAuth login flow and complete the grant later.

-You now have more flexibility to create custom login flows but still complete a Device grant.
+You now have more flexibility to create custom login flows but still use the Device grant.
 If you want to learn more about these new endpoints, please check out the [Device grant documentation](/docs/v1/tech/oauth/endpoints#device).

 ## Tenants and the OIDC discovery endpoint

 Oftentimes you can provide an OpenID Connect discovery endpoint to other software, such as [oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy/).
 This endpoint, [defined by the OpenID Connect specification](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig), includes information about the OIDC server, including endpoints, supported claims, and supported signing algorithms.

 Until this release, when there was a single FusionAuth tenant, the endpoint path was `/.well-known/openid-configuration`.
-The full URL would be something like `https://local.fusionauth.io/.well-known/openid-configuration`.
+The full URL would be something like `https://auth.example.com/.well-known/openid-configuration`.

 Once you had two or more tenants, the path was appended with the tenant Id, so the path would look something like: `/.well-known/openid-configuration/bafb4319-b7ca-ed27-fa2f-bbdba9d8ec06`.